mastodon/documentation/content/en/admin/scaling.md

 To run just the `default` queue.

-The way Sidekiq works with queues, it first checks for tasks from the first queue, and if there are none, checks the next queue.
-This means, if the first queue is overfilled, the other queues will lag behind.
+Sidekiq processes queues by first checking for tasks in the first queue, and if it finds none, it then checks the subsequent queue.
+Consequently, if the first queue is overfilled, tasks in the other queues may experience delays.

 As a solution, it is possible to start different Sidekiq processes for the queues to ensure truly parallel execution, by e.g. creating multiple systemd services for Sidekiq with different arguments.